Index of TESS FAQ items

 Our review process is double-blind.
 The two referees will review proposals without knowledge of the identity of potential user, and the reviews will be returned to the potential users stripped of their identities as well.
 The Associate PIs and co-PIs will know the identities of potential users so that they can use that information to make sure all proposals receive fair consideration.
 The PIs will take care of conveying the good or bad news back to the potential users.

 In some circumstances, we also may ask for additional pre-testing of proposed projects.
-This includes sometimes offering to work with proposers to pre-test measures using Amazon Mechanical Turk in cases where the PIs deem it desirable to evaluate or strengthen a project.
+This includes sometimes offering to work with proposers to pre-test measures using a nonprobabilty sample platform in cases where the PIs deem it desirable to evaluate or strengthen a project.

 In sum, our organizational goal is to minimize both paperwork and the amount of time between when a good research design reaches us and when the experimental data are in investigators' hands.